-We offer three types of marketplace Listing products to our dealers: Basic Listing, which is free; and Enhanced and Featured Listings, which each require a paid subscription under a monthly, quarterly, semiannual, or annual subscription basis.
-Subscription pricing is determined based on a dealer's inventory size, region, and our assessment of the connections and ROI our platform will provide to it.
-We also offer Listing dealers access to our Dealer Dashboard, which includes a performance summary, Dealer Insights tool, user review management platform, Pricing Tool, and Market Analysis tool.
+We offer three types of marketplace Listing products to our dealers through the CarGurus websites: Basic Listing, which is free; and Enhanced or Featured Listing, which each require a paid subscription under a monthly, quarterly, semiannual, or annual subscription basis.
+Contractual subscriptions for customers generally auto-renew on a monthly basis and are cancellable by dealers with 30-days' advance notice.
+We also offer Listing dealers on the CarGurus websites with access to our Dealer Dashboard, which includes a performance summary, Dealer Insights tool, user review management platform, Pricing Tool, and Market Analysis tool.
 The Pricing Tool and Market Analysis tool are available only to paying dealers.

-In addition to listing their inventory in our marketplace and providing them access to our Dealer Dashboard, we offer Enhanced and Featured Listing dealers other subscription advertising and customer acquisition products, including display advertising that appears in our marketplace and on other sites on the internet, which can be targeted by geography, search history, and a number of other factors, and SEM Plus, which helps dealers more effectively acquire customers through paid search, social media, and retargeted advertising.
+In addition to listing inventory in the marketplace and providing access to the Dealer Dashboard, we offer Enhanced and Featured Listing dealers other subscription advertising and customer acquisition products, including display advertising that appears in our marketplace and on other sites on the internet.
+This advertising can be targeted by geography, search history, and a number of other factors, and dealer search engine marketing, which helps dealers more effectively acquire customers through paid search, social media, and retargeted advertising.